StableUnit/MonteCarloSimulation/README.md

 fall on the exterior market the contract profits.
-During periods of high volatility, revenue from this bid/ask spread is deposited into contract's reserve, elevating its value and allowing the token contract to expand further at constant reserve ratio.
+During periods of high volatility, revenue from this bid/ask spread is deposited into contract's reserve, elevating its value and allowing the token contract to expand further at a constant reserve ratio.

 # Reserve Ratio

 In the beginning, while the Stable Unit economy is small, the price band (spread) surrounding the stable price tight and the contract is fully backed at target reserve ratio of 1:1.
-This effectively shields the contract from risk but limits the possible quantity of Stable Units incirculation.
+This effectively shields the contract from risk but limits the possible quantity of Stable Units in incirculation.
 As the market grows however, the reserve ratio decreases and the the bid-ask spread is allowed to increases in width.
 In effect the contract can maintain a larger market value while still affording strong protection to the underlying